reda1550/reda1550/README.md

 <h2 align="left">Hi 👋!
-My name is Red Belmoudden, and I'm a passionate full-stack developer from Morocco.</h2>
+My name is Reda Belmoudden, and I'm a passionate full-stack developer from Morocco.</h2>

 ###